-The best resources for Amibroker AFL can be found via the Amibroker AFL library or one of the Amibroker yahoo forums.
+The best resources for Amibroker AFL can be found via the Amibroker AFL library or one of the Amibroker user forums.
 Here there are usually plenty of generous traders who are happy to share some of their code and give assistance if needed.

 New to Amibroker?